chrisgrieser/nvim-genghis/README.md

 - `.copyFilename`: Copy file name.
 When `clipboard='unnamed[plus]`, copies to the `+` register, otherwise to `"`.
 - `.chmodx`: Run `chmod +x` on the current file.
 - `.renameFile`: Rename the current file.
 If no extension is provided, keeps the current file extension.
 - `.createNewFile`: Create a new file.
-If no extension is provided, keeps use the extension of the current file.
+If no extension is provided, uses the extension of the current file.
 - `.duplicateFile`: Duplicate the current file.
 If no extension is provided, keeps the current file extension.
 - `.trashFile`: Move the current file to `$HOME/.Trash`.
 Can optionally be passed a table to change the trash location: `.trashFile{trashLocation = "your/path/"}`.
 Requires macOS or Linux, since dependent on `mv`.
 - `.moveSelectionToNewFile`: Visual (Line) Mode Command.
 Prompts for a new file name and moves the current selection to that new file.
 (Note that the selection is moved linewise.)